 What happened during Fiscal Year 2018?

 Fiscal Year 2018 refers to the period from October 2017 to September 2018.
-The following graph compares the last 20 years of the Visa Bulletin with Fiscal Year 2018 (represented by the thick red line).Fiscal Year 2018 ends up being slightly better than average.
-This certainly is much better than what anyone could have predicted after such a difficult start of the Fiscal Year:
+The following graph compares the last 20 years of the Visa Bulletin with Fiscal Year 2018 (represented by the annotated line).Fiscal Year 2018 ends up being slightly better than average.
+This certainly was much better than what anyone could have predicted after such a difficult start of the Fiscal Year:

-When will Immigration Planner update its predictions and why?
+When will Immigration Planner update its predictions?

 We expect to update our predictions the day after the next Visa Bulletin is released.
 Our best guess as to when we will update these predictions is as follows: